Henry Hargreaves (photographer)

-Henry Hargreaves (born 1979 is a Brooklyn-based artist and food photographer.
+Henry Hargreaves (born 1979) is a Brooklyn-based artist and food photographer. and is regarded as one of the best commercial and conceptual still life photographers of his generation.

 Early life and education

 Henry Hargreaves grew up in New Zealand.
 In high school, Christ's College in Christchurch, New Zealand, he took photography and then attended Canterbury University, earning a degree in American studies and film studies.